Raksha-Vats/ML-Cheating-Detection/README.md

 1. **YOLOv4 - Object Detection**
    - Detects human figures and objects such as phones or notes in real time.
-   - Tracks the presence and location of unauthorized materials.
+   - Tracks the presence and location of unauthorised materials.